zarpafantasma/corpus_rythmos/I- Scientific_Papers/009-es_CO-Homeostasis.md

 </div>

-**Background.** Classical homeostasis describes how living systems stabilize internal variables, yet it rarely explains how coherence across vastly different scales—ion channels, organs, behavior—emerges or collapses.
+**Background.** Classical homeostasis describes how living systems stabilize internal variables, yet it rarely explains how coherence across vastly different scales, ion channels, organs, behavior, emerges or collapses.
 Relativistic Temporal Multiscale (RTM) theory postulates a scale-free power law τ ∝ L^α linking characteristic time and spatial scale through a dimensionless exponent that operationalizes multiscale organization.
 Here we extend this lens to biology by defining a dimensionless biological coherence index C_bio: the ratio of oscillatory power contained in phase-locked ("coherent") frequency bands to that in phase-random ("incoherent") bands across heart-rate variability (HRV), electroencephalography (EEG) and molecular rhythms.

 **Objective.** To test whether targeted multiscale stimuli can increase C_bio and produce measurable shifts in physiological and inflammatory markers.